 Don’t be alarmed if letters home are brief and sporadic or don’t arrive at all – campers are busy while at camp, and it is unlikely a letter mailed during their week at camp will make it to you before they are back home.
 You are more likely to receive mail from your camper if you pack pre-addressed, stamped postcards or envelopes.

 Many campers feel more comfortable writing, drawing or pasting scraps into a journal or notebook rather than feeling pressured during rest/bedtime to complete and submit an entire letter or postcard.
 Sending along a small blank notebook with a marker set and a roll of scotch tape can result in a charming and unique camp memento you can review together – and add to through the years!

 FOOT, SPINE AND GUT HEALTH

 Feet: we ask a lot of our feet at camp, and your camper may report to the infirmary with pain if they are not prepared.
-Many families enjoy a night before camp with feet soaking in warm water or epsom salts and take the spa approach to foot prep!
-Inspect your camper’s feet for little cuts, hangnails, fungal infection, dry skin or other small issues that might become more serious at camp.
+Inspect your camper’s feet for little cuts, hangnails, fungal infections, dry skin, or other small issues that might become more serious at camp.